 The Student Organization Center (SOC) is the business hub for all registered student organizations.
 At the SOC, authorized representatives can submit administrative paperwork and outdoor reservation requests, and find resources for their events, activities and business operations.

-Registered student organizations can meet with a Student Organization Policy Advisor for an event planning consultation.
+Registered student organizations and sponsored student organizations can meet with a Student Organization Policy Advisor for an event planning consultation.
 If your event requires you to reserve outdoor space on the UT Austin campus, an event consultation is required.
 Some indoor reservations made through Student Activities may also require an event consultation.

 Program Safety Education Services (PSES) provides educational programs, resources and services to foster a student organization culture that thinks proactively about how to manage risks and ensure student safety during co-curricular events and activities.

 Student Activities provides travel resources for use by authorized representatives of registered student organizations to enhance risk management efforts and help ensure the safety of the entire membership.
 Travel insurance is required of all students traveling, and is available for purchase through Student Activities.

 Registered student organizations can publicize their organizations and events on campus.
 The University has specific policies regarding A-Frames, Banners, Tables, Flyering and other Publicity.
 Approval forms for A-frames, banners, and tables are available at the Student Organization Center (SOC).

 The following entities provide funding for registered student organization events.
 The requirements may be different for each funding resource.

 Office of the Dean of Students, Fund for Academic Campus Engagement and Support (FACES)

 The University Co-Op, Co-Op Funding